Environmental Wellness. The second section in the eight-part series on The Eight Dimensions Of Wellness focuses on one’s environment.

 Understand The Power Of Environment

-One of the most important lessons someone going through recovery learns is the importance of environment.
+One of the most important issues someone would need to go through in recovery is learning the importance of Environmental Wellness.

 It is impossible to maintain wellness in an environment that feels unsafe or unstable.